snowplow-archive/snowplow.github.com/_posts/2014-07-27-iglu-server-0.2.0-released.md

 <h3><a name="config">5.1 Modifying the configuration file.</a></h3>

-In order to get the server running you will need a postgre instance, the connexion details of which can be filled in in the [application.conf file](https://github.com/snowplow/iglu/blob/feature/postgre/2-repositories/scala-repo-server/src/main/resources/application.conf) <!--to modify once it's been merged-->.
+In order to get the server running you will need a PostgreSQL instance, the connection details of which can be filled in in the [application.conf file](https://github.com/snowplow/iglu/blob/feature/postgre/2-repositories/scala-repo-server/src/main/resources/application.conf) <!--to modify once it's been merged-->.
 In particular, you will need to modify the `host`, `port`, `dbname`, `username` and `password` fields.